Juniper-SE/Apstra_IBA_Probes/README.md

 - OPSF Neighbor Check
   - Enhance the configlet, leverage Device-Context and add a Property-set

-- Re-size the images for better readability

 - Structure of the repo:
   - Clean the content of some json files to focus only on the required elements.

 - Examples to add:
   - BFD telemetry (less important, since already documented)
-  - RoCEv2 -->
+  - RoCEv2  We should have a public roadmap -->

 <br>
 <br>